-The average pay for a Certified Nurse Assistant (CNA) is £8.17 per hour.
+The average hourly pay for a Certified Nurse Assistant (CNA) in United Kingdom is £8.72.

 - Assists with direct patient care under the supervision of the RN or other medical professionals.

 - Provide patients with help walking, exercising, and moving in and out of bed.

 - Position, feed, bathe, dress and assist patients with grooming and other tasks.